-This helps us really understand and prove the value email is adding to the BuzzFeed organisation.
+This helps us understand and prove the value email marketing is adding to the BuzzFeed organization.
 We’ve found that not only is email one of the top 5 or 6 referrers of traffic, but visitors from newsletters are some of the most engaged readers spending 3 minutes longer on the site than other channels.

-Beyond this, we’ve also developed our own metric called Clicks Per Thousand that we use to model our growth and prioritise the things we need to work on.
-This metric essentially answers the question ‘For every thousand subscribers we email, how many clicks can we drive back to the Buzzfeed site?’.
-We have KPI’s around how many visits we need to drive each month, so we use this metric to model out the effect of trying grow our lists vs. trying to get more clicks from our existing lists and we prioritise our efforts from there.
+Beyond this, we’ve also developed our own metric called Clicks Per Thousand that we use to model our growth and prioritize the things we need to work on.
+This metric essentially answers the question ‘For every thousand subscribers we email, how many clicks can we drive back to the BuzzFeed site?’.
+We have KPI’s around how many visits we need to drive each month, so we use this metric to model out the effect of trying to grow our lists vs. trying to get more clicks from our existing lists and how we prioritize our efforts from there.

 What does your email team look like at BuzzFeed?

-Before I started at BuzzFeed we basically didn’t do any email, so for the first year I created and sent every email campaign myself.
+Before I started at BuzzFeed we basically didn’t do any email marketing, so for the first year I created and sent every email campaign myself.
 Literally thousands of campaigns going out over the span of a year.

 - Adam Davis, Newsletter Editor